Sheba, Baby: Reception

-Roger Ebert gave the film 1.5 stars out of 4 and expressed his wish to see Pam Grier's "screen personality used in a better-directed film with more ambition."
+Roger Ebert gave the film 1.5 stars out of 4, praising Grier's performance but saying the overall film was predictable and in "the passable category" and expressing a wish to see Grier's talents "used in a better-directed film with more ambition."
 Vincent Canby of The New York Times called the film "a moderately entertaining B picture in the mode of 'Foxy Brown' and 'Coffy,' though somewhat less violent."
 Variety wrote, "Once you get past Grier's dazzling looks — and with coiffed hair, she looks better here than ever before — this is a flat suspenser kept unexciting by plodding pacing and poorly-shot action sequences."
 Gene Siskel of the Chicago Tribune gave the film 1 star out of 4 and wrote, "The sound track occasionally misses lips, the dialog always is stilted, and the fight scenes look as tho they've been choreographed at half speed."
 Linda Gross of the Los Angeles Times wrote, "'Sheba, Baby' is a routine adventure story but thankfully the racism and violence are minimal.
 William Girdler's direction is listless and lethargic and there is an embarrassing lack of electricity between Miss Grier and Stoker."